GL Communications Inc.

 Real-time and Offline Analysis

-Users can capture and analyze CDMA frames using real-time analyzer and record all or filtered traffic into a trace file The recorded trace file can then be analyzed offline and exported to ASCII file, or printed.
-CDMA raw data capturing requires user to specify timeslots, bit inversion, octet bit reversion, user/network side, , and data transmission rate options.
-In case of A3, A7, additional options such as ATM Mapping, scrambling, and inverse multiplexing can be applied.
+For A1 interface, CDMA raw data capturing requires user to specify timeslots, bit inversion, octet bit reversion, user/network side, and data transmission rate options.
+In case of A3, A7, additional options such as ATM Mapping, scrambling, and inverse multiplexing options can be applied.
+In case of A9 A11 interface, Ethernet boards have to be specified on which data can be received.

 Filtering and Search